Abul Ahsan Chowdhury

-Abul Ahsan Choudhury (born January 13, 1953) is a poet, researcher and folklorist of Bangladesh.
+Abul Ahsan Choudhury (born January 13, 1953) is a poet, researcher, and folklorist of Bangladesh.
 He is the senior professor of the Department of Bengali at the Islamic University, Bangladesh.
-He is active in research and academic matters home and abroad.
+He is active in research and academic matters at home and abroad.
 He received a Bangla Academy Literary Award in 2009.

 Biography

 Choudhury was born in Mazampur, Kushtia, Bangladesh.
-His father, Fazlul Bari Chowdhury, was a writer, social worker and former honorary magistrate.
+His father, Fazlul Bari Chowdhury, was a writer, social worker, and former honorary magistrate.
 His mother is Saleha Khatun.
 He received his Bachelor of Arts degree from the University of Dhaka in 1975, graduating with honours.
 He received his Master of Arts degree in 1976 and his Ph.D. from the same university in 1995.